 Castro Crest provides partial ocean views beyond the mountains to the south, and there is a postcard perspective to the west of the highest peaks in the range.
 The Backbone Trail drops down the other side of the crest, continuing another 1.4 miles to Latigo Canyon Road.
 As an alternative, hikers may park along Latigo Canyon Road and venture to Castro Crest from that trailhead, for a shorter less-rustic experience that is still quite enjoyable.
 (Read the Latigo Canyon Road to Castro Crest trail report for more details.)

 In an ideal world, one would hike from Castro Crest up Newton Road to Castro Peak and take Castro Motorway back to Corral Canyon Road.
 This fantastic loop was a reality for decades until recent private ownership closed the peak to through traffic including hikers.
 Newton Road is currently only hike-able for another half mile.
-The road climbs 230 feet to broader views of the Santa Monica Mountains, and is worth the extra effort.
+The road climbs 260 feet to broader views of the Santa Monica Mountains, and is worth the extra effort.
+This extension creates a 6.5-mile round trip hike with 800 feet of elevation change.

 The gate on Newton Road